Chinese Super League: Summary

 In 2016, the Chinese super league became a rising power in the global transfer market.
 Brazil international Ramires, Colombia international Jackson Martinez and Fredy Guarin were among the notable signings, while Pavel Nedvěd was appointed as second global ambassador for CSL.

 2017 saw the Chinese Super League (CSL) catapulted to global attention.
 Players such as Oscar, Carlos Tevez, Ricardo Carvalho, Alexandre Pato and Mikel John Obi all moved east during the year.
 Guangzhou Evergrande won their 7th consecutive league title.

 2018, in the 28th round of the 2018 Chinese Super League, the two title favourites Shanghai SIPG and Guangzhou Evergrande Taobao clashed head-to-head, with Shanghai SIPG coming away with 5 - 4 hard win over Guangzhou Evergrande Taobao to open up the points gap with Guangzhou Evergrande Taobao.
 At last, Shanghai SIPG won the 2018 Chinese Super League Champion, thus breaking Guangzhou Evergrande Taobao's 7-year monopoly of the Chinese Super League.

 At the 2019 CSL Mobilization Meeting, the CFA Referees Committee officially announced that a professional referee system will be introduced in the CSL in 2019, with two foreign referees including Mark Clattenburg, Milorad Mažić, and three local referees to be officially hired as the first professional referees in the history of Chinese football.
 The two foreign professional referees will be mainly responsible for enforcing the Chinese Super League, but will also provide coaching and training for local referees.

 Affected by COVID-19, the 2020 season was postponed to July 25.
 The 16 teams were divided into two groups to play in Suzhou and Dalian.
 This year's league was temporarily changed to a "Group stage + Knockout" format and adopted a tournament system.

+In 2022, Chinese Communist Party (CCP) officials launched an anti-corruption probe resulting in eight footballing officials being investigated for "suspected of violations of discipline and law".
+In August 2024, former CCP Committee Secretary of the CFA, Du Zhaocai, pleaded guilty to accepting more than US$6.1 million in bribes.
+On 10 September 2024, CFA banned 38 players, including former nationals, Jin Jingdao, Guo Tianyu, and five officials for life over allegations of match-fixing and other forms of corruption.
+Other players and officials were also given shorter five years bans.
+Nine Chinese Super League clubs were also punished with point deductions for the 2026 Chinese Super League and fines.
+The clubs were docked between five and ten points.